Barbara Kellerman (academic)

 Barbara Kellerman is an American professor of public leadership, currently at Harvard University's John F. Kennedy School of Government.
 Previously, she was a professor at Fordham, Tufts, Fairleigh Dickinson, George Washington, and Uppsala universities and Dartmouth College.
 She was one of the founders of the International Leadership Association.

 Kellerman ranked by Forbes.com as among "Top 50 Business Thinkers" 2009, and ranked by Leadership Excellence as in Top 15 "Best Minds on Leadership" 2008-2009.

 Biography

-Kellerman received her B.A from Sarah Lawrence College, and her M.A.
+Kellerman received her B.A. from Sarah Lawrence College, and her M.A.
 (Russian and East European Studies), M.Phil., and Ph.D.
 (Political Science) degrees from Yale University.
 She was awarded a Danforth Fellowship and three Fulbright fellowships.

-In addition to the above-named professorships, Kellerman served as Dean of Graduate Studies and Research at Fairleigh Dickinson (1987–90); held the Fulbright Chair in American Studies at Uppsala (1996–97); was Director of the Center for the Advanced Study of Leadership at the Academy of Leadership at the University of Maryland (1997–2000); served as Founding Executive Director of the Kennedy School’s Center for Public Leadership (2000 to 2003); and as the Center’s Research Director from 2003-2006.
+In addition to the above-named professorships, Kellerman served as Dean of Graduate Studies and Research at Fairleigh Dickinson (1987–90); held the Fulbright Chair in American Studies at Uppsala (1996–97); was Director of the Center for the Advanced Study of Leadership at the Academy of Leadership at the University of Maryland (1997–2000); served as Founding Executive Director of the Kennedy School's Center for Public Leadership (2000 to 2003); and as the Center's Research Director from 2003 to 2006.
 She was also cofounder of the International Leadership Association (ILA), which now has more than 2,600 members in over 70 countries worldwide.